Documentation

 cordova run android

-Deploying to iOS specific considerations
+iOS specific considerations

 • Developing, testing and building your app on iOS requires a macOS device with latest Xcode installed.
-Refer to this Cordova documentation article for more information.
+Refer to this Apache Cordova documentation article for more information.

 • iOS developers need to generate a provisioning profile to code sign their apps for testing.
-A guide to achieving this can be found here.

-• You need to configure your Cordova application to play media content inline for the player to work as expected.
-This can be achieved by adding <preference name="AllowInlineMediaPlayback" value="true" /> to your config.xml file.
+• You need to configure your Apache Cordova application to play media content inline for the player to work as expected.
+This can be achieved by adding to your Apache Cordova root config.xml file:

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 3.0 License.